treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 ```

 <br>
-<span style="color: #b22222">**In brief: Define the schema in the database, and make the scaffolding with the generator command.** </span>
+<span style="color: #b22222">**In brief: Define the schema in the database and make us the generator command for the scaffolding.** </span>

-### Relationship of model-name/controller-name and table name
+### Relationship of Model-Name/Controller-Name and Table Name

-The generator will generate class names determined on the basis of the table name.
-The rules are as the following.
+The generator will create class names determined on the basis of the table name.
+The rules are as follows:

 ```
 　Table name        Model name   Controller name      Sql object name